A new method of regulating car speed, a disposable, single-serve beverage pod, and an improved resealing device are some of this week’s new ideas.

 The $22 million sale of an Henrico shopping center leads the list of sales.
 A Fan restaurant leases 17,000 square feet on School Street in Richmond.

-This week’s top foreclosure is a $400,000 home in Richmond’s Northside.
-For the entire list of properties, become a BizSense Pro member.
+This week’s licenses include home design, marriage training, CBD wellness and more.
+For the entire list, become a BizSense Pro member.

 Changes in the upper ranks of a local bank, plus Performance Food Group, Universal Corp. and C&F Financial each close on previously announced acquisitions.